 - Must be legally entitled to work in Canada.

-- Must possess and maintain current certification in First Aid and CPR.
+- Must maintain current certification in First Aid and CPR.

 - Must be physically capable of performing duties required of the position, and will be required to successfully pass the Canadian Physical Performance Exchange Standard for Type 1 Wildland Fire Fighters (WFX-FIT) fitness test